All Episodes

 Speaker 2 (20:28):

 Oprah's very proud.
-You get to be an astronaut, and
+You get to be an astronaut?
+And

-you get to be an astronaut, and you it's all so,
+you get to be an astronaut and.

-to you're a boy who wants to be a girl,
+want to you're a boy who wants to be a girl,

 just call yourself a girl.
 The truth be damned.
 Everybody

-are bringing quote unquote news, bringing stories of failure as success.
+bringing quote unquote news, bringing stories of failure as success.

 What is this whole body positive movement but an attempt